1. Synergistic effects of essential oils and antibiotics

 synergistic effect of various oils, including oregano oil and red thyme oil, and oxacillin on

 inhibiting growth of MRSA.
-These projects are in
+Current studies are being conducted in collaboration with Youngstown

 The major focus of this project is to determine the prevalence of Borrelia burgdorferi and Babesia microti infection in Ixodes scapularis (black-legged) ticks, formerly known as Ixodes dammini (deer) ticks, and Dermacentor